materiaraiding/materiaraiding-old/ucob.md

 {: .tanks }
 > **Flare Breath**: Conal cleave dealing very significant magic damage.
 Treat it like a mini-tankbuster.
 >
-> **Flatten**: Physical tankbuster dealing massive physical damage, that must be mitigated.
+> **Flatten**: Physical tankbuster dealing massive physical damage,\ that must be mitigated.
 >
 > **Tempest Wing**: A tether will extend from Bahamut to a random target.
 This tether can be intercepted by standing between Bahamut and it's target.
 Deals magical spash damage that knocks back and stuns any party member except it's target.

 {: .everyone }
 > **Earth Shaker**: Bahamut will place a marker over a party member, targetting them with a huge conal AoE between Bahamut and his target (The range is approximately a full 90 degree slice of the arena).
 Deals significant physical damage, and leaves a fire puddle (not unlike Liquid Hell puddles).
 Standing in the puddle will inflict Sludge, a heavy and severe dot that will likely kill you.
 >
 > **Megaflare**: 2+ players will get marked by a circle surrounding them, indicating them to stack.
 Splash damage will target random players, so everyone must spread out.
 Players without splash damage must not get hit by another player's splash damage, as they likely will likely either die, or not have enough HP to survive a later mechanic.
-AOE circles will also appear on the ground to dodge.
+AoE circles will also appear on the ground to dodge.
 >
-> **Gigaflare**: Raid-wide AoE dealing massive magic damage.
+> **Gigaflare**: Raidwide AoE dealing massive magic damage.

 </details>

 ### Transition
 {: .no_toc }
-After Nael dies, party to stack on south {% glossary Neurolink %} ready for the **Seventh Umbral Era**, a heavy Raid-wide and knockback, this will be followed by three **Calamitous Flame** raid-wides and **Calamitous Blaze** another heavy raid-wide. **Calamitous Blaze** is fatal without Tank LB2, but LB3 is preferred.
+After Nael dies, party to stack on south {% glossary Neurolink %} ready for the **Seventh Umbral Era**, a heavy raidwide and knockback.
+This will be followed by three **Calamitous Flame** raidwides and **Calamitous Blaze** another heavy raidwide. **Calamitous Blaze** is fatal without Tank LB2, but LB3 is preferred.

 {: .tanks }
-Use the Tanks LB immediately after you get knocked back.
+Use the Tank LB immediately after you get knocked back.

 {: .healers }
-Use heavy heals during the **Calamitous Flames**, you want to make sure the party is topped up for the last hit from **Calamitous Blaze**, especially if its LB2.
+Use heavy heals during the **Calamitous Flames**, you want to make sure the party is topped up for the last hit from **Calamitous Blaze**, especially if it's LB2.

 Bahamut will follow this up with Tank mechanics, First a {% glossary Flare Breath %} followed by {% glossary Flatten %}.